mbonjour/Shoot4Stats/Documentation/Annexes/API/apiDocumentation.md

     * Objet example :
     ```json
     {
-        Title : “”,
+        "Title" : "",
-        Description: “”,
+        "Description": "",
-        nb_Ends : Set by default by Type or set by User if training,
+        "nb_Ends" : "Set by default by Type or set by User if training",
-        nb_ArrowsByEnd : Set by default by Type or set by User if training,
+        "nb_ArrowsByEnd" : "Set by default by Type or set by User if training",
-        Type : “”,
+        "Type" : "",
-        User : $id_User
+        "User" : "$id_User",
-        Location: {
+        "Location": {
-            latitude : "",
+            "latitude" : "",
-            longitude : ""
+            "longitude" : ""
         }
     }
     ```